saberdy/udaproject_post_a_blog/README.md

 Download [Stack Overflow Annual Developer Survey](https://insights.stackoverflow.com/survey) data.
 Locate __survey_results_public.csv__ files from each survery from year 2016 till 2020 in __Data__ directory.<br/>
 The main file that has all python code is **_'main.ipynb'_** which is found in root directory.<br/>

-The final path in data directory, for 2017 survey for instance, would be as follows:
+The final path in data directory (2017 survey for instance) would be as follows:<br/>
 _'./data/2017/survey_results_public.csv'_<br/>